jestinmj/devsecops-cdp-course/docker/learn-docker-commands/Readme.md

 ----------

-1. How can you run the nginx container in the background?
+1. How can you run the nginx container in the background? docker run -d nginx:1.21.3
-2. Give the container a name such as webserver and add any environment variables into it
+2. Give the container a name such as webserver and add any environment variables into it docker run -d --name webserver --env APP=nginx nginx:1.21.3 OR docker run -d --name webserver -e APP=nginx nginx:1.21.3
-3. Don’t forget to bind container port to the host as port 80 so you can access it through this url
+4. Don’t forget to bind container port to the host as port 80 so you can access it through this url docker stop webserver && docker rm webserver docker run -d --name=webserver --env APP=nginx -p 80:80 nginx:1.21.3
 > Please do not forget to share the answer (a screenshot and commands) with our staff via Slack Direct Message (DM).

 > Hint